ArsenyBochkarev/sci_practice_21-22/README.md

  ### 3. Open the cloned repo in VS Code.
  ### 4. Click on the "build" button.
  ### 5. Click on the "run" button.

+# License
+ Licensed under the Apache License, Version 2.0.
+See LICENSE for the full license text.